Mitsubishi Lancer (A70): 1976–1979

 In November 1976 the Japanese market models received a facelift, losing the previous L-shaped/upright rear lamps in favor of wide rectangular units.
 Front indicators were enlarged and moved, and new bigger rubber bumpers were also added, and new grilles were introduced.
+The 1200 Standard was discontinued and the lower-end 1200 EL was replaced by the "value-for-money" 1200 Populaire, which was a low-cost model with some additional equipment such as side moldings and a model-specific grille.
 This generation gradually became the A140-series in Japan, reflecting the introduction of new engines.
 Since it kept the 4G32 engine, the GSR was referred to as an A73 until the very end in spite of having received all of the bodywork modifications.

 As a response to the new emissions standards taking effect in 1978, the 1.2-litre Saturn engine was replaced by the new 70 PS Orion G11B (1,244 cc) in April 1977.
-This was the new lean-burning MCA-Jet engine, which was added to the existing Saturn 4G33 and 4G32 engines in June.
+This was the new lean-burning MCA-Jet engine, which had a tiny second inlet valve which created a swirl, allowing for the combustion of a much leaner fuel mixture.
+In spite of the added technology, the new engine was lighter, bringing the weight of the 1200 models down by 10 kg.
+The MCA-Jet system was added to the existing Saturn 4G33 and 4G32 engines in June of the same year.
 Power for these (now G33B/G32B) was reduced to 82 PS and 86 PS.
+Later in 1977, the entire Lancer range changed the front grille to the design which had already been used on the Populaire.

 It was this series that emerged in the United States as the Dodge Colt for the 1977 model year (Plymouth Colt in Canada), taking over from a badge-engineered Mitsubishi Galant from the previous year.
 It was offered for one more model year before the Dodge Colt name was gradually transferred to the front wheel drive Mitsubishi Mirage.
 The very large safety bumpers used in the American market were added to certain models in the domestic range in March 1978 (GL Extra, GSL, GSR) as part of one last minor facelift.
-This facelift also introduced the larger 1.4-litre Orion engine (G12B), of 80 PS.
+This facelift also introduced the larger 1.4-litre Orion engine (G12B), producing 80 PS.

 April 1977 saw the introduction of the facelift model in Australia, designated locally as the LB series.
 This was discontinued in May 1979, having lost most of its market share to the bigger, locally built Chrysler Sigma.